Customer service tips that never get old

 You can build up confidence by shadowing more seasoned employees, researching your product, and asking a lot of questions.
 It takes time, but it will pay off in the long-run with happy and satisfied customers.

 Additionally, it’s important for management to empower their employees by giving them increased autonomy over their role.
 The front line team deserves to have control over their roles, so allow them to make their own decisions within reason.
+By implementing user lifecycle management tools and providing employees with the resources they need to succeed, businesses can foster a culture of ownership and accountability that ultimately benefits both the team and the customer.

 Disney has confidence-building mechanisms baked right into their customer service training and culture.
 Employees are empowered to never say “no” or “I don’t know” by collectively brainstorming alternative responses.
 Additionally, employees go through intensive experiential training to brush up their skills and deliver an out-of-this-world customer experience.